 For example, the Apostles were with Jesus for three years, and yet, it took almost ten years after His resurrection for them to understand that the gospel was meant for the entire world and not just for the Jews in the entire world.

 There are many obstacles that stand in the way of faith other than ignorance of the doctrines.
 For example,

 - The fear of change

-Some are won over quickly, and others have many obstacles that need time to think about and accept the points you may be making concerning the Bible, so be patient.
+Some are won over quickly.
+Others, however, may have many obstacles to faith that require time for them to think through and accept the points you may be making concerning the Bible, so be patient.

-So when we engage someone in a discussion about religion, about questions concerning the Bible, we need to remember three rules of engagement in order to avoid bad feelings and, of course, wasting our time.
+When we engage someone in a discussion about religion, about questions concerning the Bible, we need to remember three rules of engagement in order to avoid bad feelings and, of course, the wasting of our time.

 - Give people credit for being as sincere as you are.
 This demonstrates true Christian love and respect (not for religious practices that may be false) but rather for people's genuine effort to serve God.
 Respect will set the tone of the exchange and enable the person to truly listen to what you are saying.
 If you offend them with your disrespectful attitude, they won't hear a word you're saying.

 - Be patient.
-You are sharing in order to teach somebody more perfectly the way and the word of the Lord – this requires patience.
-If all you want to do is win an argument, you need skill and intelligence, if you want to win a soul, this requires love and patience in addition to skill and intelligence.
+You are sharing in order to teach someone more perfectly the way and the Word of the Lord – this requires patience.
+If all you want to do is win an argument, you will need skill and intelligence.
+If, however, you want to win a soul, you will need love and patience in addition to skill and intelligence.